1 / 3123

 GAMBLERS MAY GET ALEXANDRIA FOR US – The Washington Times, October 16, 1905

 The only Supreme Court ruling on the constitutionality of the retrocession of Alexandria was in Phillips v.
 Payne.
-The Congressional debate on May 8th, 1846, prominently features William Winter Payne as a Representative who objected to the legislation, and this article is the first I’ve transcribed that includes the lawsuit’s other party, R. A. Phillips.
+This the first I’ve transcribed that includes R. A. Phillips.

 GAMBLERS MAY GET ALEXANDRIA FOR US